Callie2408/callie-s_portfolio/README.md

 - Ticket volume is relatively stable with slight monthly fluctuations
 - A small number of team members handle a disproportionate number of tickets
 - Closure rates closely track ticket creation, indicating steady backlog management
+- Tickets were found to be out of SLA incorrectly, due to different SLA definitions between teams.

 **Recommendations**
-- Investigate teams with lower SLA performance to identify root causes of delays
+- Investigate teams / team members with lower SLA performance to identify root causes of delays
-- Review ticket distribution across agents to ensure balanced workload
+- Review ticket distribution across employees to ensure balanced workload
 - Analyse periods with SLA dips to determine if driven by volume spikes or complexity
 - Introduce early warnings or alerts for tickets at risk of breaching SLA
+- Introduce a consistent KPI definition across all teams to standardise performance reporting

 **Skills & Tools demonstrated**